 Try this map game and help your kids work their way through the grid following the directions given.
 Practice counting and using the words left, right, forward, and backward.

-Do one of these four visual directions games with your kids.
+Do one of these 2-step direction games with your kids.
 This is perfect for preschoolers and above!
-Have your kids follow the set of picture instructions to complete the activity.
+Have your kids follow some of the 2-step directions throughout the day (e.g. Shake your head “yes” and then quack like a duck.)
 Brilliant!

 If you have kids who are old enough to play a board game, try this Lego Game to help your kids practice reading directions and following them.